Good Dental Hygiene Essentials:

-- Get regular dental checkups.
-See your dentist at Tampa Family Health Centers twice a year for cleanings and other preventive care.
-Follow your dentist’s advice regarding continued care.
+- Regular Dental Check-ups: See your dentist at Tampa Family Health Centers twice a year for cleanings and other preventive care.
+Follow your dentist's advice regarding continued care.

-- Brush your teeth at least twice a day.
+- Brush your teeth: Brushing your teeth at least twice a day can help keep your teeth healthy and strong.
 Make it a habit to brush in the morning and just before bedtime.

-- Use the toothpaste recommended by your dentist.
+- Toothpaste: Using toothpaste that is recommended by your dentist.
 Most dentists recommend a fluoride toothpaste.
-Check with your dentist about what works best for your teeth.
+Check with your dentist about what is best for your teeth.

-- Floss your teeth daily.
-Toothbrushes don’t always catch leftover particles.
-Going between your teeth with floss can help remove additional bacteria.
+- Flossing: Toothbrushes don't always catch leftover particles.
+Flossing daily can help remove additional bacteria and plaque.

-- Rinse with a mouthwash.
-A thorough rinse can help you get to areas that both the toothbrush and floss might have missed.
+- Mouthwash: A thorough rinse can help you get to areas that both the toothbrush and floss might have missed ensuring a thorough clean.